 The Sahib Room

-The newly opened Sahib Room has become a fast Mumbai favourite © The Sahib Room
+The newly opened Sahib Room has become a fast Mumbai favorite © The Sahib Room

 Newly opened within the Palladium Hotel, The Sahib Room evokes India’s colonial era with opulent, culture-melding décor.
 Said to be inspired by traditional Indian hospitality, the venue, one of the best restaurants in Mumbai, doesn’t skimp when it comes to sourcing high-quality, flavorsome ingredients.
 Afterwards, guests can wander over to the partner Kipling Bar for a potent cocktail like the Mowgli, which blends whiskey with black tea and spices.

 The glittering Ziya takes on nouveau Indian cuisine © Oberoi Hotels

 Michelin-starred chef Vineet Bhati is behind the glittering Ziya, the jewel in the Oberoi’s collection of restaurants.
 An innovative take on nouveau Indian cuisine, the restaurant offers diners the chance to indulge in a tasting menu, full of indulgent plates like lobster flavored with curry leaves and lamb chops scented with ginger.
 From within the elegant dining room, a glassed-in kitchen lets diners observe the busy chefs at work.

 Khbyer’s meat dishes make it a must for carnivores © Khyber